 Step 6: Be Aware of Potential Obstacles

 There are always going to be things that may stop us from reaching our goals.
 State those now so you're aware of them, you can start planning ways of getting around them, and you can prevent them from turning into excuses for not reaching your goal.
-Preparing for the hurdles now will make it that much easier to reach your marketing goals in 2014!
+Preparing for the hurdles now will make it that much easier to reach your marketing goals.

-This post was originally published in 2013 and has been updated for accuracy.
+This post was originally published in 2012 and has since been updated for accuracy.